 - Increase access to programs and providers serving adolescents that assess for and intervene with those at risk for suicide.
 As mentioned above, many local agencies provide adolescent well visits utilizing the Bright Futures Guidelines, 4th Edition.
 These Guidelines include behavioral health screenings to help providers recognize and intervene with those at risk for depression and other social-emotional health issues.

 - In response to the requests of local public health partners, 3 in-person KBH trainings are scheduled for summer 2020 across Kansas.
 A partnership between multiple KDHE bureaus (Medicaid/KanCare, Bureau of Community Health Systems/Local Public Health, and Bureau of Family Health/MCH) are utilizing this opportunity to update the Orientation to the KBH Manual.
 This revision will highlight the Bright Futures Toolkit forms, patient topical handouts, and recommended screening tools for age-appropriate visits.

-.
-Chapter pediatricians travel to offices and clinics throughout the state to train pediatric providers on developmental screening and developmental social–emotional screening using the Bright Futures model.
-Trainings include topics on the importance of developmental screening, how to bill, and whom to contact for referrals.
-The Kansas Chapter also educates and trains offices and clinics on dental caries and fluoride varnish application per the Bright Futures Guidelines
+- The Kansas Chapter of the AAP offers several training programs that incorporate the Bright Futures Guidelines, 4th Edition.
+Chapter pediatricians travel to offices and clinics throughout the state to train pediatric health care professionals on developmental screening and social–emotional screening using the Bright Futures model.
+Trainings include topics on the importance of developmental and social-emotional screening, how to bill, and whom to contact for referrals.
+The Kansas Chapter also educates and trains offices and clinics on various other topics per the Bright Futures Guidelines, 4th Edition.